AETHERWING eMOTORSPORTS // OPS

 7.1 Network Stability

 Drivers are responsible for maintaining a stable internet connection.
-Consistently high ping or "netcode" issues that endanger other cars are grounds for being parked until the issue is resolved.
+Consistent lag, high ping, or connection issues that endanger other cars may result in being parked until resolved.

 7.2 Hardware Requirements